Introduction: Easy Art Poster

 So here’s how you can make piece of wall art in your home with an A4 printer, pens/markers and a few hours of spare time.
 I quite like the end results of this method, which often end up more to my liking than store-bough art prints and cost a fraction of the money.

 The results depend more on your patience than drawing skills, which is another nice bonus: almost no freehand drawing necessary!

 - Paper for your poster

 - X-acto knife

 - Pencils and marker

-I used Photoshop for my final work, but I looked at a few internet pages which you can use if you don’t want to/ can’t get your hands on a copy of Photoshop.
+I used Photoshop for retouches and sizing up the picture.
 I highly recommend it, even though there are web pages that do the same-ish job and for a one-time use it is pretty high effort since you have to sign up for the 7-day free preview and then cancel the subscription-style license.
 But, its surprisingly easy and inspiring to use.
 And you can do anything with it!

 I found my large poster paper in a crafts store, it’s 72*104cm and the type often used in live model drawing.
 You can choose any size you want to fit in your home, even a wall-sized sheet could work, as long as it’s even slightly translucent and allows you to trace the image with a light table or a big window like I did in childhood.